deejff/DataGridBundle/README.md

 }
 ```

-######As you can see to create data grid with filter you have to pass also FilterType and FilterQueryBuilder.
-Filter type is a instance of symfony form eg.:
+###### As you can see to create data grid with filter you have to pass FilterType and FilterQueryBuilder.
+Filter type is an instance of symfony form eg.:

 ```php
 class FilterType extends AbstractType